-In this extraordinary and unprecedented time we understand there are many new questions and concerns about funerals.
-This page will be regularly updated according to the changing situation we find ourselves in.
+During the period of the coronavirus pandemic we understand there will be many new questions and concerns about funerals.
+This page will be updated according to the changing situation we find ourselves in.

 The Liturgy Office of England and Wales has published a leaflet which offers a short time of prayer for use at home at the time of the funeral.

-To help address questions and ongoing concerns about funerals we spoke to Paul Allcock, a Catholic family Funeral Director and former President of SAIF – The National Society of Allied and Independent Funeral Directors.
+At the height of the lockdown, when the most serious restrictions around funerals were in place, we spoke to Paul Allcock, a Catholic family Funeral Director and former President of SAIF – The National Society of Allied and Independent Funeral Directors.

 LISTEN TO OUR INTERVIEW: Advice from funeral director Paul Allcock about the coronavirus and funerals in the UK (9mins, mp3 format, 18mb), or read more here.